 Where to Drink Wine on Hvar

 Hvar is an island with Greek, Roman, Balkan, and Croatian influences.
-This translates to tons of wine consumption.
-The rich natural environment of the famous south facing slopes of Hvar produces grapes high in sugar with all the sunlight that washes over them.
-Hvar is wine country and it is hard to go anywhere on the island and not find a vineyard hiding somewhere.
+This translates into tons of wine consumption.
+The productive natural environment of the famous south-facing slopes of Hvar produces grapes high in sugar with all the sunlight that washes over them.
+Hvar is wine country, and it is hard to go anywhere on the island and not find a vineyard hiding somewhere.
 They range from family-sized to larger producers, some even garnering international attention.
 We particularly enjoyed the wines from Andro Tomic and Zlatan Otok.

 The wines from Zlatan Otok are said to be some of the finest in the region and Hvar.
 The winery has an underwater tasting room located in Sveta Nedjelja, giving visitors an extraordinary experience.
 However, we’re sorry to say that Zlatan himself passed away shortly before our arrival on the island and we were unable to visit the winery.
 We do hope that his family continues to produce more great wines for the island of Hvar.

 Our favorite wine we’ve had from the Balkan region came from Andro Tomic.
 We had his 2015 Beleca and found it to be a fantastic compliment to our meal at Gariful.
 It’s most similar in taste to some Savougaun Blancs we’ve had in the past light, crisp and florally.

 Hvar town itself has a timeless air to it.
 The building facades of the city center remain relatively unchanged after centuries.
 The city owes its character to the Venetians who took control of the island in 1278.
 They set about building a massive stone fort atop the hill overlooking the island for its strategic placement.